 How To Keep Your Vagina Clean During Period

 Un daily cleaning external genitalia with warm water is enough.
 If you do not feel clean enough, you can also use neutral pH soaps without additional fragrances.
-Since the vaginal environment is naturally moist, the genital area should be kept dry and particular attention should be paid to the use of breathable underwear as is particularly the case with the use of menstrual shorty or menstrual thong made from cotton.
+Since the vaginal environment is naturally moist, the genital area should be kept dry and particular attention should be paid to the use of breathable underwear as is particularly the case with the use of menstrual shorty or Period Panties Thong made from cotton.